When you're not into the royal family...

 London will keep the WWII buff occupied for days.
 Start with the Imperial War Museum, which also has exhibitions about WWI and Britain’s more recent conflicts.
 The main gallery has a Harrier Jump Jet and a Spitfire hanging from the ceiling.
 It's a commemoration of wars rather than a glorification, and even non-historians will get a lot out of this museum.

+Aircraft buffs will LOVE the RAF Museum.
+It has six hangers of planes dating from WWI until the present.
+Kids will love former warship HMS Belfast and can climb by and down the ship's decks and see life in the navy in the old days.
 The Churchill War Rooms provide a glimpse into Britain’s dark days of WWII.
 The government was essentially run from this underground bunker from 1939 until 1945.
-An entry fee applies.
+An entry fee applies to the last two

 Take a trip to Greenwich